 The reason why I put my own spin on this traditional treat is because of the season.
-I summered up my bars with fresh berries… and that made them even more interesting flavorwise.
-The acidity of the berries complements well the richness of the fudge.
+I summered up my bars with fresh berries… and that made them even more yummy.
+The acidity of the berries goes well the richness of the fudge.

 But as you can see, you can enjoy them both ways — the traditional way topped with powdered sugar, or the modern way with berries.
 My advice is to try both and see what you like best.